Bhaswanth-A/bhaswanth-a.github.io/_tabs/about-me.md

 <!-- Hey there!
 I am Bhaswanth Ayapilla, a passionate fourth-year undergraduate student at BITS Pilani Hyderabad.
 I am pursuing Electronics and Communication Engineering, with a minor in Robotics and Automation. -->

-I am currently pursuing my Masters in Robotic Systems Development (MRSD) program at Carnegie Mellon University.
+I'm currently pursuing my Masters in Robotic Systems Development (MRSD) program at Carnegie Mellon University.
 I am a recent graduate from BITS Pilani Hyderabad, India, where I majored in Electronics and Communication Engineering, with a focused minor in Robotics and Automation.
 My aspirations lie at the intersection of computer vision, planning and decision-making, and robot learning.

 <!-- I have a deep-rooted passion for robotics, reinforcement learning, and deep learning, which has shaped my academic journey and career aspirations. -->